yang5hi/Pitch_Pyfect/README.md

 - **Beats Per Measure**
 	There is no difference between beats per measure.
 All three genres compose using 4 beats per measure.
 (This chart didn’t tell us much)

-**Why are Pop and Rock similar?**
-	We searched for articles about each genre using the NYT API.
-Pop and Rock were created around the same time.
-Pop and Rock have grown and evolved side-by-side.
-	Hip-Hop emerged 30 years later with the birth of technology/digital recording.

 **Final Conclusions**
 	After comparing the 3 genres in terms of song structure, we found rock and pop to be similar.
 However, we did find a few differences when it came to hip-hop.